The First Helena High School

 COURTESY OF WENDI KOTTAS PETERSON CLICK ON IMAGE FOR A BIG VIEW IN A NEW WINDOW

-Helena High School, 1934
+Helena High School, circa 1930

-One year before the great earthquakes.
+A few years before the great earthquakes.
 Compare this to the 1973 image below, also showing the north side of the building, to see how much architectural detail was lost in the quakes.

 Old Helena High School from Lawrence St., winter 1973-74